 Freelancer’s Gig Remote Job Boards

 66. FiverrFiverr is a platform where freelancers can sell their gigs.
 To be able to be successful here, freelancers need to know how to break down their services into smaller tasks because the usual ‘basic gig package’ here starts at $5.
 The registration process in Fiverr is simple since it doesn’t require screening.
 Freelancers can easily get job opportunities when their profiles and gigs are well-built.
 One thing to note is that the Fiverr marketplace is a little too saturated.
 However, as soon as gigs receive positive ratings and reviews, job orders will start to increase.

-Upwork connects the top freelancers to companies and individuals with project requests.
+67. UpworkUpwork connects the top freelancers to companies and individuals with project requests.
 Freelancers can easily create an account, however, applications are extensively reviewed by Upwork’s team to ensure quality and to lessen saturation of job seekers with the same skillset on the site.
 This is the reason why application rejections are common in this platform.
 Top trending jobs available on the platform are Bigcommerce Developers, Logo Creation, and Market Researcher (11).
 As soon as profiles get approved, users can start applying for jobs.
 However, it is important to note that free members are only allowed to submit a limited number of proposals.

-Freelancer is one of the largest talent sourcing websites, housing over 43 million users in its database.
+68. FreelancerFreelancer is one of the largest talent sourcing websites, housing over 43 million users in its database.
 There are currently around 17 million jobs available in different categories.
 In this platform, free users are limited to having around 20 skills in their profile while professional accounts can indicate 80 skills.
 The number of skills on a profile affects the type of jobs users can bid on.
 Plus, premium members get a badge on their profile which increases their chances of getting hired.
 The common jobs looked for in Freelancer are Web Design, Data Entry, and SEO Writing.

-People Per Hour is one of those curated freelancing platforms where profiles need to be certified before being allowed to match with clients.
+69. People Per HourPeople Per Hour is one of those curated freelancing platforms where profiles need to be certified before being allowed to match with clients.
 Each application is rated and reviewed by skill-experts.
 Its database has around 2 million freelancers and 1 million businesses.
 Unlike other bidding platforms, all freelancers get 15 bids every month.
 They can choose to purchase sets of additional bids; however, unused bids will not be added to the number of bids next month.
 To make profiles standout in this platform, users need to create a persuasive profile accompanied by a relevant skill set and sample works.
 Most of the requested job opportunities on this platform are business writing, web content, and editing.

-Guru is another freelancing marketplace that allows users to bid on projects.
+70. GuruGuru is another freelancing marketplace that allows users to bid on projects.
 Currently, there are 3,000 freelance jobs online, with most of them being for programmers and developers.
 Similar to other service bidding websites, Guru only allows 10 bids per month for every free user with the option of bulk buying additional bids.
 At the same time, freelancers can list their services too.
 Currently, over 1.5 million freelancers are offering at least 4 million services online using their platform.

 71. OutsourcelyOutsourcely is a freelancing platform that does not charge commission fees from their freelancers – which most sites of this type do.
 Freelancers are also paid directly by their employers, which is a big plus.
 Once the account has been approved, freelancers can take on long-term jobs or projects.
 This site is known to give the right mix of full-time and part-time work.
 The platform is free to use; however, advanced members can attach video and voice attachments to their application, which gives them an edge.
 Some of the job opportunities on the platform include web service and app development, video editing, word formatting, and marketing content.

 Other Remote Job Boards

-HitMarker is the remote jobs website for those who are into gaming or esports who want to work with popular brands such as Sony, Electronic Arts, 2K, and Ubisoft.
+72. HitMarkerHitMarker is the remote jobs website for those who are into gaming or esports who want to work with popular brands such as Sony, Electronic Arts, 2K, and Ubisoft.
 There are at least 5,000 jobs available, but most of them are for intermediate and senior-level creatives and developers.
 While most of the jobs posted here are for remote work, applicants need to be careful in applying to posts that require candidates to be located in specific areas.
 This platform also offers career advice on how to land a job in their industry.

 73. AprèsAprès is the best website to find remote jobs for women who have taken a career break.
 This platform is beneficial to career-oriented mothers as it aims to guide them back to where they have left off in their careers.
 The team behind Après curates flexible, full-time, and return-to-work opportunities from various reputable companies.
 They provide resources on relevant topics such as goal setting, interview tips, and comeback career success.
 For premium members, they offer workshops, profile reviews, and coaching sessions.

 74. Axiom LawAs its name suggests, Axiom Law aims to redefine legal work by connecting businesses to expert legal talents on-demand while giving lawyers remote working opportunities with full employment benefits.
 This platform hires lawyers of all experience levels.
 Although they allow remote work, some careers require lawyers to be in certain states.
 However, they cater to some parts of Asia too, specifically in Hong Kong and Singapore.
 Once hired, talents get to work with over half of Fortune 100 companies, including Coca Cola, PayPal, and Kraft.

 75. IdealistIdealist is a non-profit remote job search website.
 Apart from jobs, it also has internships, volunteer work, and grad programs available on the site.
 This platform allows job seekers to work with causes they care most about, such as Summit Public Schools and The New York Foundling.
 More than job functions, opportunities can be narrowed down to issue areas and org type.
 This feature is a useful tool for those who want to help specific organizations.
 There are at least 2,000 jobs available on this site, but most of them are for teachers and nurses.

 These are the best remote job sites to visit to help you fast track the tricky job hunting process.
 A common misconception is to visit as many sites and apply to as many jobs as you can.
 Honestly, that method is inefficient, and it is also why most job seekers get overwhelmed during the process.
 To avoid that, the above-mentioned tips are compiled to help you land work remote jobs ASAP.